 Section 22.214.171.124, “Creating SSL and RSA Certificates and Keys using MySQL”.

-Certificate and key file autodiscovery is enabled as of MySQL
+The server performs certificate and key file autodiscovery as of

 --ssl-cipher) and other